piranha/solovyov.net/src/blog/2020/a-tale-of-webpage-speed-or-throwing-away-react.md

 Funnily enough, after about a month of dabbling with TwinSpark, Intercooler's author announced that he's doing a jQuery-less modern version: [htmx](https://htmx.org/). :) It has really good extensions points, so maybe it's possible to add batching... but inheritance is still there. :-( This is partially why I continued developing TwinSpark, and it was already working anyways. :)

-**UPD 2022** After two years of development, fixing bugs, adding features of various size (like [dealing with browser history](https://solovyov.net/blog/2021/history-snapshotting-in-twinspark-js/)) whole codebase of TwinSpark is still a bit over a thousand lines of code.
+**UPD 2022** After two years of development, fixing bugs, adding features of various size (like [dealing with browser history](https://solovyov.net/blog/2021/history-snapshotting-in-twinspark-js/)) TwinSpark is barely over a thousand lines of code.
 Which is manageable for a team of any size in any scenario - fixing a bug you encounter in a "framework" of that size isn't hard, unlike with tens-of-thousands lines of code stuff frontend is peppered with right now.

 ## Why is that a good idea